NLuongNKA/nluongnka.github.io/README.txt

   new behavior to your app.

-* `assets` - This is a directory with all the asset files (pictures and sounds) that you uploaded in applab
+* `assets` - This is a directory with all the asset files (pictures and sounds) that you uploaded in applab.